xmos/lib_lin/module_lin/doc/hw.rst

 LIN Bus Demo Application
 ++++++++++++++++++++++++

-This application demonstrates how the module is used to transmit and receive LIN Bus frames and is available within xSOFTip Explorer.
-It supports either a master or master and slave.
+This application demonstrates how the module is used to transmit and receive LIN frames and is available within xSOFTip Explorer.
+It supports either a single node (master only) or dual nodes (master and slave) running concurrently on the same multi-core device.

    * Package: sc_lin
    * Application: app_lin_demo